-The ‘satisfaction note’ is a important document – containing the information, the source, the investigations carried out by the investigation officer, and its link to the reason arrived at by him as to the existence of unaccounted income.
+The ‘satisfaction note’ is a important document – containing the information, the source, the investigations carried out by the investigation officer.
+The link to the reason arrived at by him as to the existence of unaccounted income.
 It is the foundation on which rests the initiation of the raid and the consequent assessment order.
-The satisfaction recorded can be looked into by the High Court in a writ and, in case of any discrepancy, the raid can be quashed.
+The satisfaction recorded can be looked into by High Court in a writ and, in case of any discrepancy, the raid can be quashed.
 Hence, the procedures enshrined in law and practice are taken very seriously.

-We will have to wait to see whether tax evasion did take place or not, and if yes, how much was it.
+We need to see whether tax evasion take place or not ? if yes ,how much is the amount ?